-Spouses of full-time American and international students may accept employment in the general labour market if they obtain an employment authorization.
+Spouses of full-time American and other international students may be able to accept employment in the general labour market if they obtain an employment authorization.
+Applications for employment authorizations may be obtained from Immigration Canada at point of entry.
 Spouses who are full-time students are not eligible for employment in the general labour market.
-Applications for employment authorizations may be obtained from Canada Immigration at point of entry.